Henderson High Income Trust PLC Executes Share Buyback - TipRanks.com

 More about Henderson High Income Trust PLC

 Henderson High Income Trust PLC operates in the financial services industry, focusing on investment management.
-The company primarily offers high-income investment opportunities to its stakeholders, targeting investors seeking stable income through diversified portfolios.
+The company primarily offers income-focused investment products and services, catering to investors seeking high-income returns.

 Technical Sentiment Signal: Buy